thezhe/TemplateLists.txt/README.md

-# cmake-action
+# script-action-template

-A GitHub Action that builds, tests, and installs CMake projects.
+GitHub Actions wrapper of a script that runs in both Bash and PowerShell.